nikitamahoviya/Plugin_GUI/Report_Draft.md

 ### Testing B:
  - Logged into my VCell Account
- - Stopped the Fiji (Imagej) service
+ - Stopped the Fiji (ImageJ) service

 Which gave the resultant as